saumyaporwal72/Customer_Churn_Analysis/README.md

 > ### 💡 Business Insight
 > Panel 1: Month-to-month contract represents 93%+ of total revenue at risk.
 Panel 2: Fiber Optic represents 91%+ of total revenue at risk.
 Panel 3: Combined programme (contract upgrade + auto-pay + tech support bundling) estimated to save 25% of at-risk revenue.
 Total annual revenue at risk: approximately $1.3-1.5M.

+### Overall Key Business Insights

+💡 Executive Business Insights
+-- Customer retention is the biggest revenue driver.
+Customers with longer tenure generate significantly higher lifetime revenue, with Total Charges strongly correlated with Tenure (r = 0.77).
+Improving retention directly increases Customer Lifetime Value (CLV).
+-- Month-to-month customers represent the highest business risk.
+With a 42.1% churn rate, they account for the majority of customers and revenue at risk, making contract migration the highest-impact retention strategy.
+-- The first year is the critical churn period.
+Nearly 49% of customers in their first 12 months churn, emphasizing the need for stronger onboarding, proactive engagement, and early customer success programs.
+-- Fiber Optic customers are the most valuable yet the most vulnerable.
+Despite generating higher monthly revenue, they exhibit the highest churn rate (41.5%) and contribute the largest share of revenue at risk, making them a priority for retention initiatives.
+-- Customer engagement significantly reduces churn.
+Customers with Tech Support, multiple subscribed services, and automatic payment methods consistently show much lower churn rates, indicating that service adoption and convenience strengthen customer loyalty.
+-- Family relationships improve retention.
+Customers with partners and dependents are substantially less likely to churn, suggesting that bundled or family-oriented offerings naturally increase switching costs and long-term loyalty.
+-- Demographics play a limited role.
+Gender has no statistically meaningful relationship with churn, indicating that retention efforts should focus on customer behavior, contract type, pricing, and service usage rather than demographic segmentation.
+-- The highest-risk customer segment is clear.
+Customers on Month-to-Month contracts using Fiber Optic services represent the single largest concentration of churn and revenue risk.
+This segment should be the primary focus of targeted retention campaigns.